microsoft/vscode-docs/blogs/2022/09/15/dev-container-features.md

 The [Open Container Initiative](https://opencontainers.org/), aka OCI, defines industry standards for containers and container resources.
 We treat Features as OCI Artifacts and use the concept of an [OCI Registry](https://containers.dev/implementors/features-distribution/#oci-registry) to distribute Features.

 The [Features template repository](https://github.com/devcontainers/feature-template) mentioned above includes a [GitHub Actions workflow](https://github.com/marketplace/actions/dev-container-publish) to automate the publishing process.
-It packages each feature into a tarball and publishes the assets as an OCI artifact to GHCR.
+It package the Feature into a tarball and publishes the assets as an OCI artifact to GHCR.
 Trigger the `release.yaml` workflow from the template repository by selecting it on the left of the repository’s Actions tab on GitHub.
-This will publish each feature to GHCR under the `<owner>/<repo>` namespace.
+The GitHub Action will publish the Feature to GHCR under the `<owner>/<repo>` namespace.
 A Feature is only republished when the version property in its `devcontainer-feature.json` is updated.

 > **Note:** One manual step with GHCR is to mark the OCI [package as "public"](https://github.com/devcontainers/feature-template#marking-feature-public).
 This only has to be done once per Feature.
 Private features do not require this step and may be accessed as long as you’ve logged into the Docker CLI using the credentials for your registry.